 What is he doing?!

-The woman walked over me like I was an obstacle, crouched down in front of him, and grabbed him by his light brown hair.
-She stared at his nametag for a full second before speaking.
+The woman walks over me like I'm an obstacle, crouches down in front of him, and grabs him by his light brown hair.
+She stares at his nametag for a full second before speaking.

 “Lou… you are in big trouble.
 It is against the rules to go into another's room.
 You know that, but did it anyway.
 Now you must come with me for behavior correction.”

-She stood up and aggressively dragged him out of the room, like he was some kind of animal.
+She stands up and aggressively drags him out of the room, like he's some kind of animal.
 He was screaming, crying; but she didn’t react at all.

 I’m saying that about her, but I didn’t do anything either.
 I just stood there, frozen.
 Just like Major in episode 1.

-I picked up Lou’s fallen monocle from the ground and just stared at it.
+I pick up Lou’s fallen monocle from the ground and just stare at it.
 I shouldn’t have let him come to my room.
 I should’ve just told him no from the very start.
 I was an idiot to think just being sneaky would make breaking the rules work out.
 Not yelling didn’t make a difference.

-I put the slightly cracked piece of eyewear in my pocket, and closed the door to my bedroom.
+I put the slightly cracked piece of eyewear in my pocket and close the door to my bedroom.